giantswarm/docs/src/content/general/architecture/openstack/index.md

 Hence, the key is to find the right balance between the new Cloud Native approach and the old school hard isolation.

 Above, we see several isolation layers in one place.
-Our automation creates a single VPC by cluster, with private subnets for the worker nodes and secure configuration by default.
+Our automation can use a single project by cluster, with private subnets for the worker nodes and secure configuration by default.
 At the same time, the nodes run a container-ready operating system created with security and reliability in mind.
 Next, our base Kubernetes setup provides [Network Polices](https://kubernetes.io/docs/concepts/services-networking/network-policies/) and [Pod Security Policies](https://kubernetes.io/docs/concepts/policy/pod-security-policy/) to restrict communication to core components accompanying with a very strict policy to ensure containers do not gain extended privileges unintentionally.

 Having said that, there is no general rule to split workloads between Open Stack projects, clusters or namespaces.
 It highly depends on the customers policies in effect and access requirements among others.
 However, we can give some advice on where to start.

 - Use OpenStack projects to establish different access models based on environments.
-You could have an account **A** for production, where users have no rights, and audit policies and logging systems track every single action.
-And you could have an account **B**, where developers can get access to debug and test their applications or understand the infrastructure that holds it.
+You could have a project **A** for production, where users have no rights, and audit policies and logging systems track every single action.
+And you could have a project **B**, where developers can get access to debug and test their applications or understand the infrastructure that holds it.
 - Segregate applications based on responsibility and volume of services included.
 If a team or department owns a service platform composed of several components, it makes sense to use a single cluster for it.
 That way, upgrades to the cluster or its shared components, like Ingress Controller or DNS servers, do not interfere with other applications which reduces overall complexity.
 - Divide different services of single systems into different [namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/).
 It allows to control resources, network communication and access to those in finer granularity.
 - Automate and abstract your workload lifecycle.
 Defining the configuration of applications and the underlying [infrastructure as code](https://en.wikipedia.org/wiki/Infrastructure_as_code) has become the de facto standard to manage complex systems.
 There are plenty of tools nowadays to declare your application configuration as code, rely on them and discard manual changes.
 Think about the possibility of having to migrate your application from one cluster to another.
 Ideally, such a change should imply just a single config line change.
 Kubernetes helps to define [Cloud Native Applications](https://12factor.net/) but there are some parts that still reside on the developer side.

 ### Worker node size